jsfix-ci/mongoose-wrangler/README.md

 Wrangle up some Mongoose and plugins

-Mongoose Wrangler takes the guesswork out of managing a mongoose-powered connection to MongoDB.
-Mongoose provides auto-reconnect and other niceties, but there is still some setup involved.
-Wrangler attempts to automate as much as possible, including loading of mongoose model definition files.
+Mongoose Wrangler takes the guesswork out of managing mongoose-powered connections to MongoDB.
+Mongoose provides auto-reconnect and other niceties, but there is still some setup involved, especially with multiple connections.
+Wrangler attempts to automate as much as possible, including loading of mongoose model definition files for each connection.

 Mongoose Wrangler can also optionally register commonly-used mongoose plugins such as mongoose-datatable and gridfs-stream.
 Other plugins are easily added, so send in those PRs.

-In a nutshell, Mongoose Wrangler was created to handle boilerplate mongoose setup.

 ## Installation